speezepearson/panfig/README.md

 How do I use it?
 ----------------

+First things, of course, first: `pip install panfig`.
+(I don't actually have this on PyPI yet, so you'll have to download this and run `python setup.py` yourself.)

 In general terms: where you want a figure, you write a code block that describes how to generate an image file.
 Then you compile the document with `pandoc --filter panfig ...`, and Panfig will generate the image and replace the code block with it.

 More specifically: to make a figure, you use Pandoc/Markdown's fenced-code-block syntax to designate a code block as a Panfig block, by giving it the `.panfig` class, and also specifying a shell command that generates the image, like so: